lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

      - K-fold Cross-Validation
      - Different dataset splits.
      - Tuning the number of epochs and batch size.
-    - After evaluating the results, the final configuration was selected based on the best balance between validation loss and R<sup>2</sup> score, focusing on stability and generalization.
+    - After evaluating the results, the final configuration was selected based on the best balance between validation loss and R<sup>2</sup> score.
 5. Evaluation
     - Assesses the model on the validation set using MSE, MAE, and R<sup>2</sup>.
 6. Visualization